 The Quinte Conservation Tour will include visits to several actively managed forest stands where silviculture restoration, including thinning and improvement harvesting, are underway or have recently occurred, as well as sites highlighting structural diversity enhancement in conifer plantations, storm damage, examples of hardwood stand improvement, and recreational areas.
 The tour is planned to last four hours, with a four-hour round-trip bus ride to and from Kemptville through one of the most scenic areas of rural Ontario.

 Check-in is tentatively planned for 7:00-7:15 a.m. at Parish Hall, Kemptville Campus.
 The tour is scheduled to depart by bus at 7:30 a.m. and will return by 4:00 p.m. for the trade show and reception.
-There may be an option to meet the group directly at Quinte Conservation.
+This tour option may be ideal for members travelling from west of Quinte as there may be an option to drive yourself and meet the group directly at Quinte Conservation for 9:30 a.m.

 [ez-toggle title="Read more"]Quinte Conservation is a watershed based nonprofit environmental protection agency.
 Its services are focused on protecting people and property from the dangers of natural hazards, with focus in providing flood forecasting and low water information to municipalities and residents within its jurisdiction.
 Quinte Conservation’s natural boundaries include the drainage basins of the Moira, Napanee, and Salmon Rivers and all of Prince Edward County.
 Quinte Conservation owns over 30,000 acres of protected land, ensuring conservation and protection of overall watershed health.
 The forests owned and managed by the Quinte Conservation have achieved both Forest Stewardship Council® (FSC®) certification and Sustainable Forestry Initiative® (SFI®) certification through the Eastern Ontario Model Forest.
 Quinte Conservation's objectives for its forest holdings include environmental protection, recreation, education, wildlife habitat and forest products.[/ez-toggle]